jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Parallel navigation, analysis, and aggressive file caching based on Git history

-We use parallelization in multiple stages:
+We use parallelization in multiple stages.

 ```python
 def rank_files_parallel(files, query, workers=8):